vilst3r/auto-dev-setup/README.md

 7. Install & Configure powerline

 # Notes
 - Password is required when OS X prompts you to enter your password for the keychain access, choosing 'Always Allow' would make the whole process seamless without any prompts from then onwards
 - iTerm2 configuration left to manual user configuration through the GUI

 # TODO
 - Update script to pull from `dotfiles` repository for bash, vim & emacs settings
+- Add iTerm2 configuration in spare time in the future